adebayoileri/Maintenance-Tracker-Project/README.md

 | PUT /users/requests/<requestId> | Modify a request. |

 ## Installation
-Clone the repo to your local machinea
+Clone the repo to your local machine
 - Run `npm install` to install all dependencies
 - Run `npm start` to start up server
 - Run `npm run test` for testing